-Archaeology students at Cambridge benefit from direct, hands-on access to world-class collections in Cambridge’s many museums, libraries and research centres.
+Students taking any of these courses benefit enormously from direct, hands-on access to world-class collections in Cambridge’s many museums, especially the Museum of Archaeology & Anthropology (whose curators contribute to Archaeology teaching), the Fitzwilliam Museum, and the Duckworth Laboratory, one of the world’s largest repositories of fossil human remains.
 As well as being taught through Cambridge’s outstanding mix of lectures, practicals, seminars and supervisions, Archaeology students are trained in fieldwork techniques.
 Excavations and field trips are key components of the course and students spend at least seven weeks in the field.
-Every summer, students doing dissertations go to the field, with a choice of field sites from all over the world.
+Every summer, students doing dissertations go to the field, with a choice of field sites from all over the world. .

 Why study Archaeology at Corpus?

-Archaeology spans a very broad range of subjects, and the course allows the study of topics ranging across the humanities, the social sciences and the sciences.
-Students with almost any combination of subjects can apply, as there are no specific required or recommended courses.
+The four disciplines within Archaeology span an exceptionally broad range of subjects across the humanities, social sciences and sciences, students with almost any combination of subjects can apply, as there are no specific required or recommended courses.
 We welcome applications from students studying humanistic fields such as History, English, Classics, and ancient languages; social sciences such as Geography, Sociology, Psychology, or Anthropology; and sciences such as Biology, Physics, Chemistry, and Mathematics.
 Applicants for Egyptology and Assyriology are strongly encouraged to study an ancient or modern language.

 The application process

 Candidates should usually expect two interviews.
-Applicants need not have a standard background in archaeology – as the field is highly varied, there are many relevant backgrounds and the subject is not often taught in school.
-However, they should be prepared to discuss their relevant interests and potential directions they may wish to follow.
-All applicants will take a written assessment in College, based on the reading of material that will be supplied in advance.
-This hour-long assessment is designed to provide evidence of a candidate’s ability to interpret texts and analyse them.
+There is – cannot be! – a standard background for any or all of the four disciplines taught within the Archaeology Tripos.
+The subjects are not often taught at school.
+However, applicants should be prepared to discuss their relevant interests, how they have developed them, and potential directions they may wish to follow.
+All applicants will take a college registered written assessment, based on the reading of material that will be supplied in advance.
+This hour-long assessment is designed to provide evidence of a candidate's ability to interpret texts and analyse them.
 No special preparation or prior knowledge is required.

-Here you can find a list of general readings on the subject that are at an appropriate level for a year 12 or year 13 student.
-None of these is required, but they may give you a good sense of what the academic study of archaeology is all about.
+Why not have a look at our suggested reading list appropriate level for a year 12 or year 13 student?
+You can find a link on the right side of this page.
+None of these is required, but they may give you a good sense of what the academic studies of Archaeology, Assyriology, Biological Anthropology and Egyptology are all about.